 There are four types of Tax notices that the government issues:

 1. P.T – 10

-“It is a challan upon which name of assessee, his property number, amount of tax for current financial year, arrears (if any) and last date of payment is mentioned.
+“It is a challan upon which name of the assessee, his property number, amount of tax for the current financial year, arrears (if any) and last date of payment is mentioned.
 Upon receipt of this challan, the assessee should deposit tax before the last date mentioned in any branch of National Bank of Pakistan or State Bank of Pakistan where provincial receipts are received.
 Challan consists of three portions.
 The duplicate portion of this challan is sent to the E&T department through the treasury where the amount deposited is entered in the concerned registered.
 It is desirable if a photocopy of receipt is directly sent of the E&T office so that proper entry is recorded in the relevant record in time so that no further notice is sent to the assessee.”

 2. P.T – 11